minnahjafar-ctrl/chatbot_minnahjafar/README.md

 # chatbot_minnahjafar

 ## Problem Statement
-Build a AI chatbot using Groq API and Python
+- Build an AI chatbot using Groq API and Python

-Receive user input and generate AI responses
+- Receive user input and generate AI responses

-Store previous conversations
+- Store previous conversations for multi-turn interaction

-## Approach adopted for solving
+## Approach Adopted
-I used Python and Groq API inorder to make the chatbot.
+- Used Python and Groq API to develop the chatbot

-I tested the chatbot with various settings,changed max_tokens and temperture to see how differently the chatbot would respond.
+- Tested different settings such as max_tokens and temperature
+- Compared chatbot responses under different parameter values

-## Steps involved
+## Steps Involved
-Firstly, I made the chatbot using Python
+- Created the chatbot using Python

-connected to Groq API
+- Connected the chatbot to Groq API

-Chatbot was tested on in single turn mode

-The bot was then converted to multiturn mode so that previous messages would be stored
+- Tested the chatbot in single-turn mode
+- Converted the chatbot into multi-turn mode
+- Stored previous conversation history

-Tried different inputs for testing
+- Tested the chatbot using different inputs

-Changed settings like max_tokens and temperature to see difference in responses
+- Modified max_tokens and temperature settings to observe response changes

-## Challenges
+## Challenges Faced
-In the beginning i had a hard time understanding the API integration but then i was able to connect it.
-Initially i build the chatbot in single turn mode,converting it into multiturn mode was a bit difficult.
+- Faced difficulty understanding API integration initially
+- Converting the chatbot from single-turn mode to multi-turn mode was challenging
+- Resolved issues through testing and experimentation

-## How to run the application
+## How to Run the Application
-You can either download or u can clone the project
+1. Download or clone the project

-Open the project the Visual Studio Code
+2. Open the project folder in Visual Studio Code

-Install the  python package required for this chatbot
+3. Install the required Python package

-Run the python file
+4. Run the Python file

-start chatting with the chatbot
+5. Start interacting with the chatbot